Girls Getaway in GREECE

 - The soaps made with olive oil.
 In several places, we saw shops selling local products, mainly olive oil, olives, spices, some pastry.
 We mostly liked the soaps with olive oil, which were packed in a kit with fridge magnets representing images of the Greek gods.
 Good gift for friends and family members!
 And cost only € 2.

 - The earthquake.
 On August 22, I woke up at 5:45 before sunrise.
 Later, while reading on the terrace, I felt the first tremor.
 That day we felt 3-4 quakes, each was stronger than the previous one.
 Even the sea was angry that day.
-The buildings in Cassandra are mostly low and although the earthquake was 5 on the Richter scale didn’t cause many damages.
+The buildings in Cassandra are mostly low and although the earthquake was 5 on the Richter scale didn’t cause a lot of damages.
 However, I will remember this experience because it taught me to trust my own inner feeling.

 You may also like